 Thanks for reading!

-I hope you enjoyed my guide?
-I’d love to hear your feedback on this article and also to learn how your presentation goes, so please do get in touch and let me know.
+We hope you enjoyed our guide?
+We’d love to hear your feedback on this article and also to learn how your presentation goes, so please do get in touch and let us know.
 Thanks and good luck!